jaabberwocky/dataeng_test/README.md

 - Safety = High
 - Class Value = Good

-*Note: please also export and submit your notebook as html.*
+*Note: please also export and submit your notebook as pdf.*